 - Badass Normal: She's just a normal human.

 - Berserk Button: Her bad personality has several including but not limited to: Roshi's perversion, anyone getting between her and Tien, and those that hurt her acquaintances.

 - Blondes Are Evil: Her bad half, at least.
 Her good half is blue-haired, nice, and cute as a button.
-However, her bad half eventually becomes nicer, too, with more of Good Is Not Soft after begun befriends Goku and the others for real.
+However, her bad half eventually becomes nicer, too, with more of Good Is Not Nice after begun befriends Goku and the others for real.

 - The Cameo: At the end of Z when you can see her lifting her hands up in the air to give energy for Goku's spirit bomb.

 - Chuck Cunningham Syndrome: She disappears after the Saiyan Saga in season 1 of the anime, and after the first chapter in the manga.
 Reportedly, this is because Toriyama simply had forgotten about her for quite some time.